Lynne Modranski is a sold out follower of Jesus Christ. She's written several Bible Study guides and Children's lessons.

 Yes, I used to celebrate this October Holiday

-When I was a kid we'd trick or treated every year.
+When I was a kid, we trick or treated every year.
 We only traveled our short country road and perhaps a car ride to Aunt Carol's and/or one or more grandmas.
 We grew up in the country, so the twenty or so houses on that dirt road were more than enough to give us treats for a couple of weeks.

 We'd gather in large groups to go, and most of us dressed up like scarecrows or princesses, in old clothes or prom gowns.
 We never used a store bought costume!
 It was a blast!

 When my oldest two were small, my husband and I let them dress up every year.
-I hand sewed a bumble bee costume, and we made an adorable clown wig one year.
+One year, I hand sewed a bumble bee costume, and we made an adorable clown wig another.
 We never really got into the more gory costumes.
-One year we lived on an Air Force base.
-My two oldest had huge pumpkins full of candy by the time we returned home from our trick or treating.
+The year we lived on an Air Force base, my two oldest had huge pumpkins full of candy by the time we returned home from our Halloween adventure.

 What about you . . .